iZettle/sdk-ios/README.md

 ## Errors

-iZettle will display any errors that occur during an operation to the user, the NSError-object returned in the operation completion block is only intended to be used by developers for debugging, diagnostics and logging to be able to better communicate errors to iZettle.
+Zettle will display any errors that occur during an operation to the user, the NSError-object returned in the operation completion block is only intended to be used by developers for debugging, diagnostics and logging to be able to better communicate errors to Zettle.
 You should never present the returned errors to the end user.